project-sunbird/project-sunbird.github.io/pages/features-documentation/login.md

 Signing up on Sunbird is a seamless process.
 Any organized, recognized education or learning body or individual users can sign up on the portal.

 ### Signing Up On Sunbird

 Successful sign up on the portal is notified to the user via an auto-generated email.

 <table>
 	<tr>
 		<th style="width:35%;">Step</th>
 		<th style="width:65%;">Screen</th>
 	</tr>
 	<tr>
 	<td>User credentials, i.e, user ID and password are shared in this mail.
-The user can reset these details on consecutive logins to the protal.
+The user can reset these details on consecutive logins to the protal</td>
 	<td><img src="pages/features-documentation/images/welcomemessage.png"></td>
 	</tr>
 	</table>